Low-Clutter Halloween Decorating Ideas for a Cozy, Spooky Home

 This makes a big, dramatic impact for basically free.
 When Halloween’s over, you can recycle the paper and compost the branches.

-3. DIY Paper Garlands
+3. DIY Paper Halloween Crafts

-Instead of buying plastic banners, cut your own garlands from recycled paper.
+Instead of buying plastic banners, cut your own garlands from paper.
 Ghosts, pumpkins, cats, you can get the whole family involved.
 When the season’s over, fold them up flat to reuse or toss them in the recycling bin.

 4. Window Silhouettes